haibuihoang/higrads/README.md

 h_newframe(5,2)
 ```

 Means that you define a box with w=5 inches, h=2 inchs.
+After using that function, every grads display commands will be bound in the plotting area of that box.
+To create a new box, you can simple call ```h_newframe``` again (with same or different parameters).

 What about margin?
 Well, all margins tooks the default values of 0.5 inches.
-After using that function, every grads display commands will be bound in the plotting area of that box.
-To create a new box, simple use another call to that function again (may be with different parameters).
-Margin
-To manage the margin of the frame, you use the function h_setmargin(top,right,bottom,left).
+To manage the margin of the frame, you use the function ```h_setmargin(top,right,bottom,left)```.
 (Remember the first is the top, then run clockwise direction).
 For example
 h_setmargin(0.3,0.1,0.3,0.7)
 Will set top margin to 0.3, right=0.1, bottom=0.3, left=0.7.
 If all the margins have the same value, e.g. 0.3, you only need to set h_setmargin(0.3).
 If you set h_setmargin(0.3,0.1), that means top and bottom =0.2, left = right=0.1